-Similar volatility specifications are entertained in Cogley and Sargent (2005) and Primiceri (2005) in the context of macroeconomic volatility, and Cortet, Sarno, and Tsiakas (2009) for financial volatility modeling.
-According to our specification, the variance of $z_t$ is guaranteed to take on positive values.
-Although not reported in this manuscript, we have repeated our analysis by estimating directly volatility in levels, with very similar results.
-For this reason, in the remainder of this manuscript we shall refer to $\sigma_t$ as either log-volatility or volatility interchangeably.
+Similar volatility specifications are employed in Cogley and Sargent (2005) and Primiceri (2005) in the context of macroeconomic volatility, and in Cortet, Sarno, and Tsiakas (2009) for financial volatility modeling.
+According to our specification, the variance of z_t is guaranteed to take on positive values.
+In untabulated tests we directly estimated volatility in levels, with very similar results.
+For this reason, in the remainder of this manuscript we refer to σ_t as either log-volatility or volatility interchangeably.